Poey50/Remot-a-boat/README.md

 <a href="https://imgur.com/NtpheAi"><img src="https://i.imgur.com/NtpheAil.jpg" title="source: imgur.com" /></a>

-This is a phone screen shot of the texts and replies to the device.
+This is a phone screenshot of the texts and replies to the device.
 (Pressure information is also available with the upgraded BME280 sensor.)<br>
 <br>